Tayherb/ESP-Chess-Board/README.md

 Design file formats:

 * Two zip files containing the KiCad designs for the PCBs.
-* DXF and STP files are available for CNC programming. (laser, etc)
+* DXF and STP files provided for CNC programming. (laser, etc)
 * DXF can be printed 1:1 scale for use as manual cutting templates.
 * FreeCAD file provides the assembly model in a freely available 3D design platform.
 (Otherwise, I don’t use FreeCAD and am not familiar with it.)